 - Urologists (treat urinary infections, kidney stones, tumors of the bladder, prostate, kidney, etc)

 What You Need to Know in One Sentence

-Remember, the Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA) or "Mini-Back Scope Adrenal Operation" is the best operation for 95% of patients who need adrenal surgery.
-It is also the preferred technique for the partial (or cortical-sparing) adrenalectomy that you should read about if you need adrenal surgery on both adrenal glands.
-Note that we have more in depth information about the 8 Different Types of Adrenal Surgery that are possible on another page.
+Remember, the Mini Back Scope Adrenalectomy; MBSA is the best operation for 95% of patients who need adrenal surgery.
+It is also the preferred technique for the partial (or cortical-sparing) adrenalectomy which you should read about if you need adrenal surgery on both adrenal glands.
+Note that we have more in-depth information about the 8 Different Types of Adrenal Surgery that are possible on another page.

 Listen to a podcast of Dr Carling discussing many aspects of adrenal surgery.